-Project work is an important part of learning at Mentora Gymnasium.
-Here, students work together in groups to research, analyze and work out solutions to a specific topic or problem.
+Team and project work is an important part of learning at Mentora Gymnasium.
+Here, students work together in groups to research, analyze, and work out solutions to a specific topic or problem.
 Through the project work, the students acquire valuable skills such as the ability to work in a team, self-organization, independence, and critical thinking.
 They learn to recognize their strengths and weaknesses and to use them in a targeted manner in order to achieve a common goal.

 In addition, the practical application of the acquired knowledge can lead to a deeper understanding and a lasting anchoring in the memory.
 Students have the opportunity to discover and develop their own strengths and interests by applying and expanding their knowledge and skills in different contexts.